 A healthy living blog from Marshfield Clinic Health System

-Consuming too many alcoholic drinks can affect health and safety, and drinking too much too quickly also can give you a case of the drunchies – a craving for munchies or drunk food loaded with calories.
+An evening out that includes more drinking than eating can lead to a case of the drunchies – a craving for munchies or drunk food loaded with calories.

-Impaired judgment
+Impaired judgment leads to the drunchies

 “When a person is intoxicated, it is difficult to truly recognize hunger and satiety cues,” Short said.
-“You may be full and not even realize it, and only then come to realize the next morning that it may not have been the best idea to eat that whole pizza or an entire bag of chips.”
+“You may be full and not even realize it, and only then come to realize the next morning that it may not have been the best decision to eat that whole pizza or an entire bag of chips.”

 Avoid the drunchies

-Stick to moderate amounts of alcohol consumption.
-Limit intake to no more than two drinks per day for men and one per day for women.
-The recommendation is lower for women because of their smaller body size and slower breakdown of alcohol.
+“Limit intake to no more than two drinks per day for men and one per day for women,” Short said.
+“The recommendation is lower for women because of their smaller body size and slower breakdown of alcohol.”

 A drink of alcohol is defined as 12 ounces of beer, 5 ounces of wine and 1.5 ounces of 80-proof distilled spirits (hard liquor).